tschf/terraform-quickstart/README.md

     fingerprint = "${var.fingerprint}"
     private_key_path = "${var.private_key_path}"
     region = "${var.region}"
+    # Running on OCI Infra?
+Can use dynamic groups and the InstancePrincipal auth setting
+    # auth = "InstancePrincipal"
 }
 ```

+If you are running your terraform through an OCI instance, you can avoid setting up authorisation against your account and use the `InstancePrincipal` auth setting.

 You will notice most of these setting values are variables.
 So, first off, we better understand how variables are defined.